Stablecoins and leverage trading are the backbone of the crypto industry.

 2. Revenue Distribution

-All fees and collateral yields are redistributed between the Stability Pool and the f(x) Treasury, with the allocation determined by governance.
+All fees and collateral yields are redistributed between the Stability Pool, the xPOSITIONs and sPOSITIONs, and the f(x) Treasury, with the allocation determined by governance.

 Stability Pool: A portion of the revenue supports the Stability Pool, reinforcing system stability and rewarding participants.